 PREPARATION: Okra is known for its slimy texture.
-Here are tips to help reduce the sliminess:
+Here are tips to help reduce the sliminess if you don't enjoy it:

-- Keep the pods whole.
+- · Keep the pods whole.

-- Use acids-lemon juice, tomatoes, vinegar, etc.
+- · Use acids-lemon juice, tomatoes, vinegar, etc.

-- Cook on high heat.
+- · Cook on high heat.

 - Slice and soak in ice water before using.

-- Embrace the sliminess by throwing okra in a stew (like jambalaya) as a thickening agent!
+- Embrace the sliminess by throwing okra in a stew (like gumbo) as a thickening agent!

 - Fry it.